Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 Post-Traumatic Stress Disorder (PTSD)

-Post-Traumatic Stress Disorder (PTSD) can profoundly impact teenagers who have experienced or witnessed a traumatic event.
+Post-Traumatic Stress Disorder (PTSD) can profoundly affect teenagers who have experienced or witnessed a traumatic event.
 Symptoms can include flashbacks, nightmares, severe anxiety, and avoidance of reminders of the trauma.
 These symptoms can disrupt daily life, affect relationships, and interfere with school or activities they once enjoyed.

 If your teen has PTSD, it’s important to seek help from a mental health professional experienced in trauma-informed therapy methods, such as Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR).
-These and others are effective treatments for PTSD in teenagers, helping them to reframe their thoughts and reactions to traumatic memories.
+These effective treatments for PTSD help teenagers reframe their thoughts and reactions to traumatic memories.
 Therapy can help your teen process the traumatic experience, manage symptoms, and regain a sense of safety and control.
-Creating a supportive environment at home, being patient, and offering reassurance are also vital in supporting your teen’s recovery.
-Healing from PTSD is a process, and with the proper support and treatment, your teen can learn to cope with their symptoms and move forward in life.

 Importance of Early Psychiatric Intervention for Adolescents

 The research underscores the significant advantages of early mental health support, emphasizing its role in strengthening family bonds and equipping teens with essential life skills.
 Timely diagnosis and treatment yield better outcomes, offering a more favorable balance between risks and benefits than delayed interventions.
 Early intervention provides a supportive environment for teens to explore their emotions, gain insights into their experiences, and develop strategies for healthy living.
-Embracing early mental health support empowers your teen to realize their potential, build resilience, and pursue a rewarding future.
+Embracing early mental health care empowers your teen to realize their potential, build resilience, and pursue a rewarding future.

 Does Health Insurance Pay for Mental Health Treatment for Teens?